-An age-appropriate version of the DRDP must be completed for all children enrolled in a California state-funded center or family child care home network.
+In CDSS funded programs an age-appropriate version of the DRDP must be completed for all children enrolled in a California statefunded center or family child care home network.
+In CDE funded programs

 Clarify how often and when DRDPs are required to be completed.
 In CDSS programs Emphasize 60 calendar days from the enrollment date of children.
 Enrollment is typically determined to be the first date the child receives care.